I'm a gamer at core but life gets in the way sometimes, so phone games here I come!

 If you're an RPG fan and haven't been hiding under a rock in, you've most certainly heard, and probably even played, the best RPG game of 2009 (reader's choice) called Dragon Age: Origins.

 If you haven't played it yet, drop whatever you're doing and get it.
 It ranks up there with the classics like Baldur's Gate and Neverwinter Nights.
-Even if you've finished it once, there's no excuse not to play it again while waiting for Dragon Age 2 to come out, especially with all the awesome DLC out there, the Awakening expansion, and not to mention the MODs.
+Even if you've finished it once, there's no excuse not to play it again, especially with all the awesome DLC out there, the Awakening expansion, and not to mention the MODs.

 Enough about that, let's get to my top five Dragon Age builds!